OpenOCL/openocl.github.io/frontpage.md

 <div class="content-row-centered">
   <div class="content-left-double">
     <h4>Unstable mechanical systems</h4>
     <p>Get example code for the <a href="https://github.com/OpenOCL/OpenOCL/tree/master/Examples/01VanDerPol">Van Der Pol</a> oszillator, <a href="https://github.com/OpenOCL/OpenOCL/tree/master/Examples/05CartPole">pendulum on a cart</a>, <a href="https://github.com/OpenOCL/OpenOCL/tree/master/Examples/03Pendulum">pendulum swingup</a>, <a href="https://github.com/OpenOCL/OpenOCL/tree/master/Examples/02BallAndBeam">ball on a plate</a>.
-The toobox is also great for teaching!</p>
+The toobox can also be used for teaching!</p>
   </div>
   <div class="content-right-single">
     <img src="/imgs/cartpole.gif">